allumik/dots/README.md

 ----

-`nix/` - nix configuration, most up to date stuff
+`nixos/` - nixos configuration, most up to date stuff

+`home-manager/` - nix home-manager configuration, works on nixos and non-nixos

 `windows/` - outdated collection of windows confs and some helpful programs from few years ago